joshuamegnauth54/dotfiles/README.md

 My home directory configs are my personal choices so, like everything else, you must appraise them prior to copying.
 For color schemes, I have a mix of [Catppuccin](https://catppuccin.com) and [Dracula](https://draculatheme.com/).
 Everything is Catppuccin where possible, but I have stray Draculas where setting Catppuccin is too annoying (IPython).
 My Bash and Fish profiles are centered around Wayland and Pipewire.

-Color schemes are either links to cloned repos or installed via a package manager.
+Color schemes are either soft links to cloned repos or installed via a package manager.

 ## neovim

 My main editor is [neovim](https://neovim.io/) which I've configured in Lua.
+My setup is somewhat minimalist.
+I primarily rely on L.S.P. for everything coupled with extensions to improve ergonomics.